 Love monuments and milkshakes?
-Salamanca is your perfect destination!
+Travel to Salamanca is your perfect plan!

 Salamanca is a small city, nearby Madrid.
 They also call it ‘La Ciudad Dorada’ which means “the golden city”, because of the bricks used to build the city.
 They consist of a certain grain of sand that gives the stones a beautiful color, especially when they’re hit by sunlight.
 Besides this, there are a lot of monuments in Salamanca.
 You can walk through the city all day long and run into historical buildings on every corner.
 Thanks to this, the whole old center of Salamanca has been on the UNESCO list since 1988.
 That just goes to show how Salamanca is regarded as one of the most beautiful cities in Spain.

 Most people tend to book a flight to Madrid and find another way of transportation to go from